 We all know that API Testing is getting more attention nowadays.
 Almost every technical job description requires API testing experience.

 Despite this trend, not everyone gets the opportunity to work with APIs.
 Few organizations are focused on front-end automation.
 But as a Tester, we should be versatile, right?
-There are a lot of materials available online to get started with.
+There are a lot of materials available online to get started.
 But, of course, finding the right one is always challenging.

 How do we start this journey?
 How can we help you?

-We created a API testing glossary that defines the technical jargon used in API Testing.
+We created an API testing glossary that defines the technical jargon used in API Testing.
 This covers some basic API terms as well.

 A Complete List of Terms to Start in API Testing

 API: Application Programming Interface, a set of functions that allows an application to interact with external applications, operating systems, microservices, or data.